mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 traffic, the participant has to use the BYE packet because the QUIC CONNECTION_CLOSE would close the entire QUIC connection for all other QUIC streams and datagrams.

-## Application Layer Repair and other Control Messages {#al-repair}

-While {{RR-mappings}} presented some RTCP packets that can be replaced by QUIC features, QUIC cannot replace all of the defined RTCP packet types.
-This mostly affects RTCP packet types which carry control information that is to be interpreted by the RTP application layer, rather than the underlying transport protocol itself.

-* *Sender Reports* (`PT=200`, `Name=SR`, {{!RFC3550}}) are similar to *Receiver
-  Reports*, as described in {{RR-mappings}}.
-They are sent by media senders and additionally contain an NTP and a RTP timestamp and the number of packets and octets transmitted by the sender.
-The timestamps can be used by a receiver to synchronize streams.
-QUIC cannot provide a similar control information, since it does not know about RTP timestamps.
-Nor can a QUIC receiver calculate the packet or octet counts, since it does not know about lost datagrams.
-Thus, sender reports are required in RoQ to synchronize streams at the receiver.
-The sender reports SHOULD not contain any receiver report blocks, as the information can be inferred from the QUIC transport as explained in
-  {{RR-mappings}}.

-In addition to carrying transmission statistics, RTCP packets can contain application layer control information, that cannot directly be mapped to QUIC.
-Examples of this information may include:

-* *Source Description* (`PT=202`, `Name=SDES`) and *Application* (`PT=204`,
-  `Name=APP`) packet types from {{!RFC3550}}, or
-* many of the payload specific feedback messages (`PT=206`) defined in
-  {{!RFC4585}}, used to control the codec behavior of the sender.

-Since QUIC does not provide any kind of application layer control messaging, QUIC feedback cannot be mapped into these RTCP packet types.
-If the RTP application needs this information, the RTCP packet types are used in the same way as they would be used over any other transport protocol.

 # Error Handling {#error-handling}